mage-os/generate-mirror-repo-js/README.md

   magece/mageos-repo-js:latest --mirror-base-url=https://mirror.mage-os.org
 ```

-### manual generation
+### Manual generation
-**Warning: This method is unsupported and might break without further notice!**

-Alternatively it is possible to generate the repo without using a container.
+It is possible to generate the composer repositories without a container.
-This is mainly useful in order to debug the build process or to help understand what happens inside a container during the build.
+This process can be useful for automation, for example the mage-os composer repositories are built in this way via GitHub actions.

 For this, you'll need nodejs 16, php8-0 (or 7.4), yarn, git and composer.